A history of East-the-Water (part 1)

 Roman and Saxon period

-Once the Romans arrived, they established a transit camp in nearby Alverdiscott.
-This lay on their route to Great Torrington, but also provided a watchful presence over the Bideford crossing.Upon the departure of the Romans, a Saxon administration took over.
+An ancient ridge-way runs SE through to Crediton, the southern end of which is now recognised as a route used by the Romans.
+It runs toward East-the-Water, just inland of which the Romans had a transit camp at Alverdiscott.
+This lies near the old route to Great Torrington, but also provided a watchful presence over the Bideford crossing.Upon the departure of the Romans, a Saxon administration took over.
 East-the-Water fell at the NE edge of the Hundred of Shebbear, near enough to one of the possible sites for the great Viking defeat at Arx Cynuit.

 From the 6th C. the manor of Bideford was held by the Honour or Barony of Gloucester, coming, eventually under the oversight of the Saxon leader Britric.